Conorford1991/Projects/Projects.md

 - Monte Carlo simulation to determine Pi & length of time to calculate (C++) https://github.com/Conorford1991/Projects/blob/master/MonteCarlo.cpp

-- Formula Calculator with GUI (including Time / Distance / Speed, Shannon & Nyquist capacity calculations) (Java, JavaFx) https://github.com/Conorford1991/Projects/blob/master/FormulaCalculator.java
+- Formula Calculator with GUI (including Time / Distance / Speed, Shannon & Nyquist capacity and Single-Queuing Theory calculations.
+With clear function to clear input/outputs and a reset function to return to original state.There is error checking to ensure that suitable values are entered) (Java, JavaFx) https://github.com/Conorford1991/Projects/blob/master/FormulaCalculator.java

 - Determines if a number is prime (C++)